What's New

 20240411_1 20240411_2 20240411_3

 On the morning of the second day, the students were divided into several groups and visited Kumamoto Castle under the guidance of local guides.
 Amidst the still-unhealed scars from the damage to Kumamoto Castle caused by the Kumamoto earthquakes in April 2016, we were briefed in English on the ongoing restoration work, expected to take at least another 30 years, as well as the history of the iconic Kumamoto Castle.
-In the afternoon, at the Kumamoto City International Center, three foreign residents (Kumamoto University faculty members and Kumamoto Islamic Center members), who have been living in Kumamoto since the earthquakes gave a lecturer on the various problems and difficulties, they faced due to linguistic and cultural differences at the time of the earthquake.
+In the afternoon, at the Kumamoto City International Center, three foreign residents (Kumamoto University faculty members and Kumamoto Islamic Center member), who have been living in Kumamoto since the earthquakes gave a lecturer on the various problems and difficulties, they faced due to linguistic and cultural differences at the time of the earthquake.
 The session was marked by an active exchange of opinions and questions from the students, who engaged in fruitful discussions on the topic, resulting in praise from the lecturers and center staff members.
 NHK WORLD-JAPAN featured the session on its platform "Chatroom Japan" under the title "#22:Lessons Learned from the Kumamoto Earthquake" (the program can be viewed here).
 Thanks to the participation of students studying abroad at Kumamoto University and local high school students in the second day's activities, the GLFP 10th Cohort seemed to enjoy interacting with peers of their generation that they would not normally encounter in their daily lives in Tokyo.

 20240411_4 20240411_5